 - The typical classroom teacher today in California is 44 years old, and has already taught at least 11 years in the state.

 - Three out of four teachers (75%) serving in California classrooms will work at least 20 years in public education in the state.
 Half (49%) will serve at least 30 years.
-(See Figure 7, right.
-Click to enlarge.)
+(See Figure 7, below.)

 - The typical California teacher will be about 60 years old when they leave, after having taught 29 years in the state.
-(See Figure 6 below.
-Click to enlarge.)
+(See Figure 6 below.)

 Three out of four teachers (75%) serving in California classrooms will work at least 20 years in public education in the state.
 Half (49%) will serve at least 30 years.